Wearable Health Solutions Inc. - GuruFocus.com

-NEWPORT BEACH, CA / ACCESSWIRE / August 11, 2022 / Wearable Health Solutions Inc. (OTC PINK:WHSI) ("Wearable Health Solutions" or the "Company"), announced today that it will attend MAMA's annual conference.
-MAMA is the premier conference connecting Medical Alert industry participants, thought leaders, financial partners, lenders and intermediaries to explore the present and future of the Personal Emergency Response Systems (PERS) industry.
+NEWPORT BEACH, CA / ACCESSWIRE / August 18, 2022 / Wearable Health Solutions Inc. (OTC PINK:WHSI) ("Wearable Health Solutions" or the "Company"), today announced that it will start the launch of its new 4G products.

-"We are delighted to be attending this year in order to reconnect with industry leaders as well as meet with new potential partners," stated Marc Cayle, VP of Innovation and Development.
+"The company has received inventory and will launch its new 4G products to its dealer and vendor networks in August of 2022," stated Peter Pizzino, president.
+"The product offerings include the anticipated 4G device and accessories.
+We are thrilled to provide the new 4G units to our dealers and vendors who have been eagerly awaiting shipment.
+The pent-up demand for our 4G solution is outstanding, we are committed to filling existing orders immediately, and will immediately plan to replenish inventory."

-He continued, "The industry is seeing everything from consolidation to new revenue stream opportunities, and we want to be sure we have all of the latest information and options in front of us."
+Wearable Health Solutions has also arranged third party financing for qualified dealers which will allow the network of over 200 dealers to receive lines of credit or inventory financing from $10,000 up to $100,000.

 Forward-Looking Statements